Together-Java/ModernJava/src/conclusion/what_now.md

 code, which can change very frequently, and to give your mod a fighting chance of being compatible across multiple Minecraft versions.

-Of the two this book probably prepared you the best for Forge.
+Of the two: this book probably prepared you the best for Forge.

 Forge requires you to use Gradle which in turn will require at least a little knowledge of Kotlin.
 You don't need to take a full detour through that to get started, but you should put both of